Explore and search the chronology of the LDS church.

 Ideal for students, law school faculty, and legal researchers, LegalTrac provides indexing for more than 1,200 major law reviews, legal newspapers, specialty publications, Bar Association journals, and international legal journals, including more than 200 titles in full text.
 The American Association of Law Libraries not only endorses LegalTrac, its special advisory committee selects, reviews, and enhances the content of this resource.
 The database offers coverage of federal and state cases, laws and regulations, legal practice and taxation, as well as British Commonwealth, European Union, and international law.

+This database is only available to students enrolled in a PLS course.
 Lexis Advance is a powerful resource for online legal research.
 Tap into news, business, public records and legal information from more than 60,000 sources in a simple to use database.
 Search keywords, cases or employ a full Boolean search from a single search bar, saving time and clicks.

 Access a wide variety of tutorials on computer, technology, social media, business and many more topics.